Lange Voorhout Palace: History

 In 1796 the mansion was bought by Archibald Hope (1747-1821), a manager of the Dutch West India Company.
 Archibald was a cousin of Henry Hope and Jan Hope and involved in the family banking business.
 In 1808 his wife died.
 Napoleon and his wife on their travels through the First French Empire used it one night.
 The inventory was sold in December 1821 and lasted more than two weeks.
-The building was bought by Renaud Diederick James de Ginkell, 7th Earl of Athlone (1773–1823), married to a daughter of John Williams Hope.
+The building was bought by Reynoud Diederik Jacob van Reede, 7th Earl of Athlone (1773–1823), married to a daughter of John Williams Hope.

 In 1831 the Minister of Foreign Affairs Johan Gijsbert Verstolk van Soelen (1776-1845) moved in.
 He had an enormous collection of Dutch art which was sold after his death.

 Royal residence

 In 1848 it was bought by Prince Henry.
 After his death in 1879 his widow Princess Marie of Prussia used the palace and probably lived there till 1885.

 Princess Sophie of the Netherlands inherited the palace and in 1896 Queen Emma bought it from her sister-in-law.
-She had it renovated and rebuilt before moving in the palace in 1901.
-Like prince Henry queen-mother Emma used the palace as a winter palace; in the summer she stayed at Soestdijk.
+She had it renovated and rebuilt before moving into the palace in 1901.
+Like Prince Henry Queen-mother Emma used the palace as a winter palace; in the summer she stayed at Soestdijk Palace.

 The palace was used as an office for Wilhelmina, Juliana and till 1984 for Beatrix.
-In 1991, princess Juliana sold the building to the municipality of The Hague on condition that it would only be used for cultural activities.
+Queen Juliana was the first queen to start the riding tour of the Golden Carriage from the palace at the opening of the States General on Prince's Day.
+In 1991, Princess Juliana sold the building to the municipality of The Hague on condition that it would only be used for cultural activities.

-The Hague Museum held exhibitions of the works of Rodin, Frida Kahlo and Venetian glass.
-Since November 2002 the mansion is used for the permanent M.C.
-Escher exhibition called Escher in Het Paleis.
+The Kunstumuseum (then called the Gemeentemuseum) used the palace for exhibitions, for example related to the works of Rodin, Venetian glass and Frida Kahlo.
+Since November 2002, the mansion has been used to exhibit the permanent M.C.
+Escher collection under the name of Escher in Het Paleis.